 Our server logs record information about visits to the site, which we keep for a period of time in case we need to investigate an error, help a user fix a problem, or review how the site is being used.
 These logs are retained in accordance with our data retention policy (see below).

 e.
-Members’ Sites on the Commons
+Users’ Sites on the Commons

 - Comments: When visitors who are not logged in leave a comment on a site, the IP address and browser are recorded in order to counteract spam.
-In addition, personal information like name and e-mail address submitted in the comment form will be collected.
+In addition, personal information like name and e-mail address submitted in comment form will be collected.

 - Embedded content: A site may embed content from other Web sites.
 Such embedded content (which could include a tweet or YouTube video) may allow that other Web site to collect data about you through cookies or other tracking methods.